NICHOLE M. BAUER

 My research agenda focuses on understanding the psychological motivations behind the political attitudes and actions of individuals.
 To achieve this goal, I investigate how communication, institutions, and leaders shape how the public thinks about politics.
 I rely on multiple methods in my research including experiments, surveys, content analyses, and other quantitative analyses.

-gender stereotypes to evaluate female candidates.
+2014.
 I have a number of articles based on this research including two articles in

 Political Psychology: "Emotional, Sensitive, and Unfit for Office: Gender Stereotype

 Copyright © Nichole Bauer.
 All rights reserved.